bookofjoa/bookofjoa/Bookofjoa/chapters/financial/chapter-48-budget-mastery.md

 <div class="verse">
 <h3><span class="verse-number">🌟 Verse 43</span></h3>
-<p>The ultimate life recognizes that budgeting is a tool for stewardship of resources that could be used to help others and create positive change in the world.</p>
+<p>Joa recognizes that budgeting is a tool for stewardship of resources that could be used to help others and create positive change in the world.</p>
 </div>

 <div class="verse">